tjbalzer/clab-aoscx-labs/03_layer_3_routing/07_deploying_ospfv2_areas/README.md

 192.168.2.2/32     (I)
      via 192.168.3.1 interface 1/1/1, cost 300 distance 110
 ```
-Route to 192.168.2.2/32 will be presented as a cost of _300_ from the output in Switch A’s route table.
-OSPF
+Route to 192.168.2.2/32 will be presented as a cost of _300_ from the output in Switch A’s route table (OSPF routing metric).
-OSPF routing metric OSPF uses following formula to calculate the cost.
+OSPF uses following formula to calculate the cost:

-**Cost = Reference bandwidth / Interface bandwidth in bps**
+_Cost = Reference bandwidth / Interface bandwidth in bps_

 Reference bandwidth was defined as arbitrary value in OSPF documentation (RFC 2338).
 Vendors need to use their own
 reference bandwidth.
 Recent versions of the Aruba AOS-CX simulator use 100,000 Mbps as a reference bandwidth (100.000.000 bps).

-**Switch A Interface Speed for interface 1/1/1**
+Check SwitchA interface speed for interface 1/1/1:

 Run ```show interface brief``` or ```show interface 1/1/1``` from the CLI to find the default interface speed.

-Example shown with ‘show interface brief’ command:
+Example shown with ```show interface brief``` command:
 ```
 SwitchA# show interface brief
 --------------------------------------------------------------------------------------------------------